 Some children may seek out sexually explicit content online out of curiosity, but accidental exposure is also common.
 One national survey found that 25% of its participants (ages 10 to 17) had experienced unwanted online exposure to pornography in the past year3.

-Parents who keep current, keep communicating, and keep checking can help children understand why pornography is harmful and know what to do when obscene content is encountered.
+Parents who keep current and keep communicating can help children understand why pornography is harmful and know what to do when obscene content is encountered.

 Be aware of the different ways the Internet can be accessed in your home.
 Many parents are aware of how to limit and filter the home computer or laptop, but the Internet can also be accessed through a cell phone, a gaming system, or the "help function" button on any computer program.